shashwat-ghatiwala/grasping-diffusion/README.md

 ![example](docs/model_arch.png)

+## Overfitting

+Before we train the model on the entire dataset, we overfit a diffusion model on all grasps of one object.
+The purpose of this is to check if our diffusion-based pipeline is working properly

+The code for this is in `overfit_1_object.ipynb`

 ## Unconstrained Model

 Dataset used for Grasps - [Acronym Dataset](https://github.com/NVlabs/acronym) <br />
 Dataset for Meshes - [ShapeNetSem meshes](https://shapenet.org/) <br />
 Code to preprocess the acronym dataset is in `utils/converted.ipynb`

-### Overfitting

-Before we train the model on the entire dataset, we overfit a diffusion model on all grasps of one object.<br /> The code for this is in `overfit_1_object.ipynb`

 ### Training